Skip to main content

 For a typical UK B&B turning over £80,000 a year on Booking.com, that's £13,600 to £17,600 going to Booking.com annually.

-This guide breaks down where each percentage point comes from, what it looks like at different revenue levels, and what most operators do about it.
+This guide breaks down where each percentage point comes from, what it looks like at different revenue levels, and how that compares to taking the same bookings direct through HolidayFox on your own website.

 1. The base commission